-The opportunity for direct self-government inherent in the Town Meeting is so important that the Committee recommends keeping it as Ridgefield's primary legislative body.
+The opportunity for direct self-government inherent in the Town Meeting is so important that the Committee recommends keeping it as Ridgefield's primary legislative body at this time.
 The Town Meeting has its flaws, but we do not believe those problems warrant abandoning the institution in favor of a Town Council or RTM.